Go-Tim/overview-2/README.md

 ## Purpose

 The goal of this project for our team of engineers was to replicate a website called **HipCamp** and build a "campsite detail page."
 Individually, we worked on separate widgets to create a similar user interface/experience to the actual website.
 I was in charge of implementing the second portion of the overview section that included, but were not limited to, a modal, photogrid, and a pop-up carousel.
-One of most exciting about the module I was assigned was that it heavily relied on the use of CSS flexbox and grid layouts.
-To learn more about the finished product, explore the links provided in the section below.
+One of most exciting about my module was that it heavily relied on the use of CSS flexbox and grid layouts.
+To learn more about the finished product, explore the links and screenshots provided in the section below.

 ## Demo

-<p float="left">Youtube link for the full demo: https://youtu.be/IN7jjsxXM3E</p>
+<p float="left"><b>Full demo:</b> https://youtu.be/IN7jjsxXM3E</p>
-<p float="left">Timestamp for my module (from 1:01 to 1:48): https://youtu.be/IN7jjsxXM3E?t=61</p>
+<p float="left"><b>Timestamp for my module (from 1:01 to 1:48):</b> https://youtu.be/IN7jjsxXM3E?t=61</p>

 Screenshots to compare **my product** to the **actual website**: